bendalab/thunderfish/docs/thunderfish.md

 4. `relampl` Amplitude of each harmonics relative to the amplitude of the fundamental in percent.
 5. `relpower` Power of each harmonics relative to fundamental in decibel.
 6. `phase` Phase of each harmonics obtained by fitting a Fourier series to the data in radians ranging from 0 to 2 pi.
-7. `power` Power spectral density of the harmonics from the original power spectrum of the data.
+7. `datapower` Power spectral density of the harmonics from the original power spectrum of the data.

 ### RECORDING-pulsefish.EXT